 Zoning rules have forced us to adapt and modify some pedestrian-engagement amenities in favor of other requirements.
 For instance, height limitations and flood-plain requirements forced us to implement some of our original directions.
 In addition to sinking the base level partially into the earth, we moved the primary building entry back to the northeast corner oriented to the Monon Trail.
 Despite the numerous challenges, we are excited about the refined direction as the newest design solution is a true contextual response shaped by numerous forces (physical, cultural, political).
 As of 12.31.17, we have the newest and final design concepts just about completed.

 2018 – During the CD stage, we have made further refinements to the design that we will be sharing soon.

-Permitting – It was a long, drawn-out permit review process, but finally achieved permits in late summer 2018.
-We’ll share some of the learning from the permit process another time.
+It was a long, drawn-out permit review process, but we finally achieved permits in late summer 2018.

 We completed site demolition + mass excavation in early October 2018.

 Here, we are beginning site layout , excavation, and reinforcing.
 Based on contractor availability, we weren’t able to begin footing work until December 2018.

 Since our footings were going to remain open through winter, we decided it best to pour thick grade footings to weather winter freeze conditions.

 The footing sequence was slowed by cold weather, as each round of excavation, inspection, and placement had to occur daily so the bottom of excavations wouldn’t freeze if left-open overnight.
 So the footing progress was segmented in that fashion, with one day’s placement followed by the next, with reinforcing tie-ins from one sequence to the next.
 And of course, we needed to blanket the concrete for cold-weather cure.